QBDI/QBDI/docs/source/api_description.rst

 .. note::

-    The instrumentation process of QBDI responsible of *JITing* instructions may analyse more than once the same instruction.
+    The instrumentation process of QBDI responsible for *JITing* instructions may analyse more than once the same instruction.
     Consequently, the instrumentation rule callback must always return the same result even though the instruction has already been instrumented.

 Instruction analysis